Price of Glory: Box office

 The film grossed $3,440,228 in the United States and $108,328 in the foreign markets.

 Critical reception

 The film received negative reviews from critics.

 Film critic Roger Ebert gave the film a rating of two stars out of a possible four saying, "The film made me feel like I was sitting in McDonald's watching some guy shout at his kids."
 Marc Savlov of the Austin Chronicle said of the film "It is a TKO before it even had a chance to get off a decent hook."
-Price of Glory currently has a rating of 32 out of 100 on the popular website, Metacritic.
-The film has a 33% "Fresh" rating on Rotten Tomatoes.